quixio/quix-docs/docs/apis/streaming-writer-api/create-stream.md

     /topics/${topicName}/streams

-You should replace `$\{topicName}` in the endpoint URL with the name of the [Topic](../../platform/glossary.md#topics) you wish to create the stream in.
+You should replace `${topicName}` in the endpoint URL with the name of the [Topic](../../platform/glossary.md#topics) you wish to create the stream in.
 For example, if your topic is named "cars", your endpoint URL will be `/topics/cars/streams`.

 ### Example request